 President of the United States–$400,000.

-Many factors contribute to our national health spending that is double what it is in other countries.
-How doctors are paid in the United States is one such factor.
-High doctor salaries are the direct result of (1) government inaction to remedy doctor shortages, (2) healthcare reform that does not correct the cumulative effects of 50+ years of fee-for-service payment schemes, and (3) government health policy that puts the financial gain of doctors ahead of cost-effective quality care for consumers.
+High doctor salaries are the direct result of (1) government inaction to remedy doctor shortages, (2) healthcare reform that does not correct the cumulative effects of 50+ years of fee-for-service payment models, and (3) government health policy that puts the financial interests of doctors ahead of the consumers’ need for affordable, high quality care.
 Doctors will continue to ask and receive the astronomical salaries show above without reform that is geared to deliver Affordable Health Care and Beyond for ALL Americans first and foremost.